 But what about younger children, whose immune systems are still in the learning phase?

-Many parents and caregivers will be familiar with the so-called hygiene hypothesis, even if they do not know it by name.
+Many parents and caregivers will be familiar with the so-called

 It is essentially the idea that there is a link between the rise in allergic conditions and reduced exposure to microbes during childhood resulting from hygiene measures, such as frequent hand washing, introduced to protect children from infection.